feathers-plus/generator-feathers-plus/docs/guide/README.md

 }'
 ```

-We can analyze the AST of the Query string to produce a "resolver path" to identify when and why a resolver
+While GraphQL is processing the query,
-is being called.
+our resolver functions can produce a **resolver path** to identify when and why they are being called.

-In the above example, the findUser resolver would produce a resolver path of
+In the above example, the findUser resolver function would produce a resolver path of
 ```json
 [ 'findUser', '[User]!' ]
 ```